A Superalgebra Within: representations of lightest standard model particles form a $\mathbb{Z}_2^5$-graded algebra: On spacetime symmetries

 With this said, this does not mean that $\mathfrak{so}(3,1)$ is excluded from the model.
 Lorentzian symmetry appears naturally, given that the proper orthochronous group, SO$^+$(3,1), comprises the non-trivial inner automorphisms of $\CH.$ (Furthermore, it should be pointed out that $\mathfrak{so}(3,1)$ provides the reduced structure algebra for $\mathcal{H}_2(\C).$) Hence, in agreement with~\citep{Fotini}, \citep{thesis}, \citep{Fur2023}, \citep{sean} we propose that Lorentzian structure need not originate from a spacetime manifold.
 Avoiding dependence on a spacetime manifold might prove fruitful in the context of quantum gravity~\citep{FR2022}, and could evade the inevitability of a block universe, which does not align with our experience of time.

 \it 2.
 The model exhibits a non-trivial relationship between generations (mass) and spin. \rm

 As can be confirmed in Section~\ref{assemble}, this model represents an excitation from one generation to another analogously to how it represents an excitation from one spin state to another.
 With this said, these two properties are related to one another non-trivially.
 That is, as mentioned above, $\CH$ is subject to inner automorphisms of the form $L_GR_{G^{-1}}$ for $G$ $\in$ SL(2,$\C$).
 In practice, this means that invertible operators in the generation action can effectively be transported into the spin action on the other side, and vice versa, via a judicious choice of $G$.
-Perhaps such a property could have implications for neutrino oscillations.
+It would be of interest to investigate whether such a property could have implications for neutrino oscillations.

 3. \it There is an independent $\mathfrak{so}(3)$ symmetry for each $s_j\in \mathcal{S}_n.$ \rm

 In this model, we propose characterizing fermions as having two distinct endpoints ($\{s_i, s_j\}$ with $i\neq j$).
 In this sense, we view a fermion as an extended object (representable as an edge) within the Jordan algebra.
 It need not be embedded in any background spacetime.